 Meaning: held by Jehovah.

-This was the name of two biblical men:
+This is the name of two biblical kings.

 King Ahaziah of Israel—the son and successor of Ahab

 He was an idolator and followed the counsels of his mother Jezebel, and imitated in wickedness the ways of his father.

 In his reign the Moabites revolted from under his authority (2 Kings 3:5-7).
 He united with Jehoshaphat in an attempt to revive maritime trade by the Red Sea, which proved a failure (2 Chronicles 20:35-37).

 His messengers, sent to consult the god of Ekron (Baalzebub) regarding his recovery from the effects of a fall from the roof-gallery of his palace, were met on the way by Elijah, who sent them back to tell the king that he would never rise from his bed (1 Kings 22:51; 2 Kings 1:18).

 King Ahaziah of Judah—the son of Joram, or Jehoram, and sixth king of Judah